The Straus House in Santa Barbara

 The Straus House | 2023

 Designed by Wallace in 1970, in collaboration with noteworthy landscape architecture Thomas Church, the home is situated on an oceanfront acre of land on the crest of a bluff where the blue sky meets the blues of the Pacific.
-Wide-open panoramic views include clear sight of the Channel Islands.
+Wide-open panoramic views include a clear sight of the Channel Islands.

 The current owner worked closely with the Historical Committee on preserving the integrity of the design and inspiration of Neff’s work while simultaneously breaking the mold and creating an estate of unrivaled excitement, comfort, and effortless luxury indulgence.